 Senators Lee and Paul railed on this briefing just now.

-They said it was the worst briefing that they've ever had.
+They say it was the worst briefing that they've ever had.

-Uh the Department of Defense I think made a compelling case.
+The Department of Defense, I think, made a compelling case.

-They have all the legal authority they need to hit Suleimani, who is in any belligerent by any definition of the law, that uh if we hadn't done something and Americans have been killed, all these people would be uh the uh tarden feathered.
+They have all the legal authority they need to hit Suleimani, who isn't any but belligerent by any definition of the law.

 So they thought that a war powers debate might send the wrong signal to the Iranians.